qel/frontend-samples/README.md

 Clone this repository and complete as much of it as possible.
 Instructions for the questions are located in each folder.

-When you have finished, submit a pull request.
+When you have finished, submit a pull request (if you don't have a github account, you can send us a zip file).